 Dec.
-3: review and final thoughts
+2: review and final thoughts/ distribute exam question sample

 Dec.
-10: FINAL EXAM (6:00 - 8:00p.m)(30%)
+9: FINAL EXAM (6:00 - 8:00p.m)(30%)

 SPECIFICATION OF ASSIGNMENTS

 Assignments have been designed to be reflective of the many skills required of a social worker in Canada.
 The ability to both write and communicate to an audience is important to all social worker roles, as is the ability to work effectively with groups/teams.
 The assignments therefore reflect this variety.
 Unless otherwise indicated, all assignments are due by 6:00p.m at the beginning of the corresponding class.
 Assignments submitted late will receive a 25% penalty.
 No assignments will be accepted one week past their due date and therefore will receive a score of "0".